Raditokun/graphics.h-project-template/README.md

 - Folder `src` contains source code

 - Folder `build` where compiler generate .exe
+- Folder `media` contains images and audi (images are .bmp only/// audio are .wav only)

 - .vscode contains c_cpp_properties.json and task require modification according to your environment and types compiler